jesscss/jess/docs/ideas.md

 // or override variables
 $ref 'colors.less' with {
   // should throw an error if primary-color is not defined
+  // overrides the outer $let statement e.g. $let primary-color: #333;
+  // TODO - should these be implicitly typed and throw an error when a mis-matched type?
+  // No, not unless it is $let <color> primary-color: #333;
   $primary-color: #333;
 }
 // or